-In the previous blogs in this series on best practice in BC planning, I looked at identifying and mitigating the risks to your corporate environment, scenario planning, creating incident plans and supply chain resilience and crises communications that are fit for purpose.
+In the previous blogs in this series on best practice in BC planning, I looked at identifying and mitigating the risks to your corporate environment, scenario planning, creating incident plans, supply chain resilience and crises communications that are fit for purpose.
 The next step in your BC planning should be to make sure that your response plans don't come unstuck in real life by practicing and testing them when the pressure is off.